Scan time: 2-3 minutes / Read time: 3-5 minutes

 🛡️ Step 3 — Hold the price without flinching.

-State it plainly and let the value speak.
+State your price plainly and let the value speak.

 Reed names the new price on his sales page, calm and clear.